Jiawe1Zhang/Jarvis/README.md

     ```

 2.  **Configure**
-    Set your keys in `.env` and define your task in `src/config/user_config.json`.
+    Set your keys in `.env` and define your task in `config/user_config.json`.

 3.  **Run**
     ```bash
-    python -m src.main
+    python main.py
     ```